What is the difference between the UL, NRTL, and ETL safety standards?

 What does the ETL Listed Mark mean when displayed on a product?

 In short, the ETL Listed Mark indicates that the product has been tested by ITS ETL SEMKO, found in compliance with accepted national standards, and meets the minimal requirements required for sale or distribution.
 To distributors, retailers, and customers, the ETL Mark means they are purchasing a compliant product - tested and certified by a third-party organization.

-to UL.
-These retailers include - but are not limited to -
+UL.
+These retailers include - but are not limited to - the following:

 What products bear the ETL Listed Mark?

 ITS ETL SEMKO provides a broad range of product safety testing and certification services for companies spanning multiple